St Anthony’s Hall and Gardens

 With the aim to create a year-round structure and interest, evergreens such as architectural ferns and specimen trees populate the slope.
 These are surrounded by a profusion of ground-hugging gentians, Primrose and Epimedium, also known as Bishop’s Hat and Horny Goat Weed, which form a pleasing carpet amongst the dappled shade of the mature trees.
 Seasonal interest is provided by the beautiful bell-shaped Christmas rose.
 The result has made St Anthony’s Hall Garden a hidden, peaceful idyll, enjoyed both by many residents and visitors to York.

 Today, the schoolhouse is under refurbishment ready for a new occupier and the workshop is home to the highly regarded Arras Restaurant.
-Within the garden, British designer Elena Ferrara has a workshop where she and her seamstresses create fabulous wedding dresses for her shop at 64 Goodramgate.
+Within the garden, the York Ghost Merchants currently host a pop up Dispensary, which only opens to the public when their shop at no. 6 the Shambles gets too busy.

 St Anthony’s Hall Gardens is fully accessible and open to the public during daylight hours.